-MasTec has a split dollar agreement with Jorge Mas, under which MasTec is the sole owner of the policies subject to the agreement.
-The Company makes the premium payments under each of the policies.
-Upon the death of Jorge Mas or the survivor of Jorge Mas and his wife (collectively, the "Jorge Mas insureds") under the applicable policy, MasTec is entitled to receive a portion of the death benefit under the policy equal to the greater of (i) premiums paid by the Company on the policy and (ii) the then cash value of the policy (excluding surrender charges or other similar charges or reductions) immediately before the triggering death.
-The balance of the death benefit is payable to the Jorge Mas Trust or other beneficiary designated by the trustees.
-In the event of the Company's bankruptcy or dissolution, the Jorge Mas trust shall have the assignable option to purchase the policies subject to the split dollar agreement from the Company.
-The purchase price for each policy shall be the greater of either the total premiums paid by the Company for the policy, or the then cash value of the policy, excluding surrender charges or other similar charges or reductions.
-The total maximum face amount of the insurance policies subject to the split dollar agreement is capped at \$200 million.
-The Company is designated as the named fiduciary under the split dollar agreement, and the policy may not be surrendered without the express written consent of the Jorge Mas Trust.
+As of December 31, 2017, MasTec had a split dollar agreement with Jorge Mas, and José R. Mas and Juan Carlos Mas, as trustees of the Jorge Mas Irrevocable Trust, dated June 1, 2012 (the "Jorge Mas trust"), under which MasTec was the sole owner of the policies subject to the agreement.
+The Company made the premium payments under each of the policies.
+Upon the death of Jorge Mas or the survivor of Jorge Mas and his wife under the applicable policy, MasTec was entitled to receive a portion of the death benefit under the policy equal to the greater of (i) premiums paid by the Company on the policy and (ii) the then cash value of the policy (excluding surrender charges or other similar charges or reductions) immediately before the triggering death.
+The balance of the death benefit was payable to the Jorge Mas trust or other beneficiary designated by the trustees.
+In the event of the Company's bankruptcy or dissolution, the Jorge Mas trust had the assignable option to purchase the policies subject to the split dollar agreement from the Company.
+The purchase price for each policy was the greater of either the total premiums paid by the Company for the policy, or the then cash value of the policy, excluding surrender charges or other similar charges or reductions.
+The total maximum face amount of the insurance policies subject to the split dollar agreement, and the policy could not have been surrendered without the express written consent of the Jorge Mas trust.

-MasTec also has a split dollar agreement with José R. Mas, under which MasTec is the sole owner of each of the policies subject to the agreement.
-The Company makes the premium payments under each of the policies.
-Upon the death of José R. Mas or the survivor of José R. Mas and his wife (collectively, the "José R. Mas insureds") under the applicable policy, MasTec is entitled to receive a portion of the death benefit under the policy equal to the greater of (i) premiums paid by the Company on the policy and (ii) the then cash value of the policy (excluding surrender charges or other similar charges or reductions) immediately before the triggering death.
-The balance of the death benefit is payable to the Jose Mas Trust or other beneficiary designated by the trustees.
-In the event of the Company's bankruptcy or dissolution, the Jose Mas Trust shall have the assignable option to purchase the policies subject to the split dollar agreement from the Company.
-The purchase price for each policy shall be the greater of either the total premiums paid by the Company for the policy, or the then cash value of the policy, excluding surrender charges or other similar charges or reductions.
-The total maximum face amount of the insurance policies subject to the split dollar agreement is capped at \$75 million.
-The Company is designated as the named fiduciary under the split dollar agreement, and the policy may not be surrendered without the express written consent of the Jose Mas Trust.
+In addition, as of December 31, 2017, MasTec had a split dollar agreement with José R. Mas, and Jorge Mas, Juan Carlos Mas and Patricia Mas, as trustees of the José Ramon Mas Irrevocable Trust, dated December 7, 2012 (the "José R. Mas trust"), under which MasTec was the sole owner of each of the policies subject to the agreement.
+The Company made the premium payments under each of the policies.
+Upon the death of José R. Mas or the survivor of José R. Mas and his wife under the applicable policy, MasTec was entitled to receive a portion of the death benefit under the policy equal to the greater of (i) premiums paid by the Company on the policy and (ii) the then cash value of the policy (excluding surrender charges or other similar charges or reductions) immediately before the triggering death.
+The balance of the death benefit was payable to the José R. Mas trust or other beneficiary designated by the trustees.
+In the event of the Company's bankruptcy or dissolution, the José R. Mas trust had the assignable option to purchase the policies subject to the split dollar agreement from the Company.
+The purchase price for each policy was the greater of either the total premiums paid by the Company for the policy, or the then cash value of the policy, excluding surrender charges or other similar charges or reductions.
+The total maximum face amount of the insurance policies subject to the split dollar agreement was capped at \$75 million.
+The Company was designated as the named fiduciary under the split dollar agreement, and the policy could not have been surrendered without the express written consent of the José R. Mas trust.